 There are so many options for family friendly restaurants in Siesta Key.
 The casual atmosphere of this little beach town makes almost any restaurant kid-friendly, but we do have a few favorites!
 Below are some options for places to eat lunch or dinner with family in Siesta Key.

 Siesta Key Oyster Bar

-One of our favorite things about SKOB in addition to the oysters was definitely the live music.
+One of our favorite things about SKOB in addition to the oysters is definitely the live music.
 On the day we went for dinner, Kaptain Kurt was performing.
-Not only was he a great musician, but he invited our little guy to jam out with him using the maracas and tamborine.
-(You can see from the pictures below that he had a blast!)
+Not only was he a great musician, but he invited our little guy to jam out with him using the maracas and tambourine.

-Tip: SKOB is consistently pretty packed, and for good reason.
+Tip: SKOB is consistently pretty packed.
 Get there early to avoid a long wait (or just enjoy the live music while you wait.)
-Siesta Key Oyster Bar also offers “call ahead” seating to get your place in line on the wait list.
+Siesta Key Oyster Bar also offers “call ahead” seating to get your place in line on the waitlist.

 Location: 5238 Ocean Blvd, Sarasota, FL

 The Hub Baja Grill has Baja-inspired Mexican and seafood cuisine and is located in the main intersection of Siesta Key Village.
 While there are a couple of Mexican restaurants in Siesta Key, FL, this one is by far our favorite.
 With so many Siesta Key restaurants with outdoor seating to choose from, the patio at The Hub was our favorite.
 The location on the main intersection makes it prime for people watching.
 (Or car and truck watching, in the case of our toddler.)